andybalham/blog-source-code/blog-posts/composable-cdk-constructs.md

 The first function consumes messages from the 'Failure' queue passed in via the properties.
 It then writes them to the 'Retry' queue to await replaying.

-The implementation of the function can be found in the [GitHub repo](TODO).
+The implementation of the function can be found in the [companion GitHub repo](https://github.com/andybalham/blog-composable-cdk-constructs/blob/master/src/retrier/Retrier.QueueRetriesFunction.ts).

 ```TypeScript
 const queueRetriesFunction = new lambdaNodejs.NodejsFunction(scope, 'QueueRetriesFunction', {